metakirby5/codi.vim/README.md

 Codi is an interactive scratchpad for hackers, with a similar interface to Numi (https://numi.io).
-It opens a pane synchronized to your main buffer which displays the results of evaluating each line *as you type* (asynchronously for supported interpreters).
+It opens a pane synchronized to your main buffer which displays the results of evaluating each line *as you type* (if Vim has `+job`, asynchronously for supported interpreters).
 It's extensible to nearly any language that provides an interactive interpreter!

 For more information, check out the [documentation](doc/codi.txt).
 Watch a [screencast](https://ptpb.pw/t/~codi)!